ErikBuis/python-utils/guides/uv.md

 # Usage

+## Essential Concepts (Please Read)
+Before using `uv`, it is important to know the following things:
+- `uv` uses a `pyproject.toml` file to keep track of the environment's dependencies.
+This file is automatically updated when you add/remove dependencies.
+- `uv` creates a `.venv` directory in the workspace where it stores the environment's dependencies.
+- `uv` uses a `uv.lock` file to keep track of the exact versions of the dependencies installed in the environment.
+This file should be checked into version control.

+The following subsections provide a more extensive overview of these concepts and more.
+For a complete list of features, refer to the [official documentation](https://docs.astral.sh/uv/).

 ## Project-based Workflow
 `uv` is designed to work in a workspace-based manner.
 This means that it will create a `.venv` in the current workspace directory where it will store all the packages you install.
 This is done to avoid conflicts between different projects.
 For creating a global environment (discouraged), please see the [section below](#use-a-global-environment).
 The rest of this tutorial assumes that you are working from within a workspace.
 <br><br>